 Many people believe that systematic management is not necessary.
 As a result, they choose not to follow a plan or set up a system.

 To borrow from the familiar saying, by failing to prepare for operational excellence, they are preparing to fail.
-But great leaders understand that a continuous improvement process helps maintain a healthy work environment and motivates employees along the way.
+But great leaders understand that a continuous improvement process helps maintain a healthy work environment, motivates employees along the way, and builds a strong company culture.

 Here are some tips for how to improve your operational excellence regardless of where you’re starting from: